levkk/levthe.dev/content/posts/language-interpreter-from-scratch-part-1/index.md

 ### Formal definition

 A formal definition is a blueprint of valid language syntax.
-It's only job is to ensure that tokens are presented in the correct order.
+Its only job is to ensure that tokens are presented in the correct order.
 It does not explain what those tokens mean or do; while the reader could infer that an `if` statement controls which part of the code is executed, the language designer could make that statement exit the program instead.
 Of course, that would be somewhat cruel, but the formal definition we are about to write really does not concern itself with how the interpreter chooses to execute the code.

 With that somewhat disturbing knowledge hammered into our minds, let's write something: